-Many Jurisdictions Are Officially Opposed to Nuclear Waste Transportation through Their Communities!
+Many Jurisdictions Have Officially Opposed to Nuclear Waste Transportation through Their Communities!

-These include Los Angeles, Ventura, Santa Barbara and San Luis Obispo Counties, and the city of Santa Barbara, CA; Denver, CO, St. Louis, MO; Philadelphia, Bucks County, and Falls Township, PA; Mt.Rainier, Takoma Park and Greenbelt, MD; Marshall and Anson Counties and the town of Wadesboro, NC; Decatur, GA; Amherst, MA, Beacon, NY and more.
+In the 1990's these include Los Angeles, Ventura, Santa Barbara and San Luis Obispo Counties, and the city of Santa Barbara, CA; Denver, CO, St. Louis, MO; Phila-delphia, Bucks County, and Falls Township, PA; Mt.Rainier, Takoma Park and Greenbelt, MD; Marshall and Anson Counties and the town of Wadesboro, NC; Decatur, GA; Amherst, MA, Beacon, NY and more.